titbm/00-utc-daily-task-tracker/PRIVACY_POLICY.md

 ## Your Rights
 You can:
 - Delete all extension data by removing the extension
-- Export your tasks manually from Chrome bookmarks
+- Export your tasks to JSON file using the built-in Export feature
+- Import tasks from JSON file to restore your data
 - Disable the extension at any time without losing your bookmarks